-For proof, let’s examine some basic stats.
-In 2012, 63% of high school graduates in the United States enrolled in 4-year undergraduate institutions; 75% from that pool report that they were accepted to their first choice college.
 You don’t have to be the devilishly handsome 17th century German mathematician, Gottfied Wilhelm Leibnitz to realize that all of those students were not in the top 10% of their graduating classes or even the top 50%.
 The vast majority of the students that roam university campuses were “B” students in high school, and many go on to great success in life.

 Good fit schools

 College Transitions recently published a list of Excellent Colleges for B Students.
-Colleges featured in this list accept many students with good (but not great) credentials and possess better-than-predicted outcomes in the areas of retention, degree completion, graduate school admission and postgraduate employment.
+Colleges featured in this list accept many students with good (but not elite) credentials and possess better-than-predicted outcomes in the areas of retention, degree completion, graduate school admission and postgraduate employment.
 Fortunately, many of these schools also offer generous financial aid packages to their students.
 Here is a small sampling of schools that you may never have even heard of that offer exceptional educational experiences to B students.